-Figure 23: FWHM of the MUSE NFM PSF peak as a function of wavelength.
-The solid line represents the very best performance in the best seeing conditions with a seeing (at 500 nm) along the line of sight (LOS) <0.5".
-The dashed line shows the median performance for a seeing along the line of sight between 0.5" and 1.0".
-The grey area shows the observed variation of the FWHM recorded during the commissioning runs, depending on details of the atmospheric turbulence profile.
+Figure 31: FWHM of the MUSE NFM PSF core as a function of wavelength.
+The solid line represents the very best performance in the best seeing conditions, with a LOS seeing@500 nm<0.5".
+The dashed line shows the median performance for LOS seeing between 0.5" and 1.0".
+The grey area shows the observed variation of the PSF core FWHM recorded during the commissioning runs, depending on details of the atmospheric turbulence profile.

-Figure 24: Ensquared Energy (EE) in a 25mas (one spaxel) box as a function of wavelength.
-As in, Figure 23, the continuous line shows the best performance for a LOS seeing <0.5".
+Figure 32: Ensquared Energy (EE) in a 25mas (one spaxel) box as a function of wavelength.
+As in Figure 31, the continuous line shows the best performance for a LOS seeing <0.5".
 The dashed line shows the median performance and the grey area indicates the range observed during the commissioning runs for a LOS seeing between 0.5 and 1 arcsec.